technicalanxiety/technicalanxiety/src/content/posts/platform-layer-pt3.md

 ---
-title: "The Platform Layer - Part 3"
+title: "The Platform Layer - Part 3: How Do You Do It"
 date: 2025-12-16
 description: "How to operationalize platform architecture in your organization - practical guidance for building the function."
 image: platform-layer-3.jpg